 So , lets hand over the article to Dr. Junaid Mohammed.

 Hi to every body .
 This is Dr. Junaid .
 In this letter I will be sharing my experiences of preparing for the MDS entrance exams .
 TO DO IT

-I guess i can start of by describing the two charecters of the famous recent bollywood film 3 IDIOTS… Guess two charecters in that film which stood apart were Rancchoddas Shamaldas Chanchad “Rancho” played by Aamir khan and Chatur Ramalingam or “Silencer” played by Omi Vaidya.. while “Rancho” did smart study..
+I guess i can start of by describing the two characters of the famous recent Bollywood film 3 IDIOTS… Guess two characters in that film which stood apart were Rancchoddas Shamaldas Chanchad “Rancho” played by Aamir khan and Chatur Ramalingam or “Silencer” played by Omi Vaidya.. while “Rancho” did smart study..
 Chatur was a mug pot… the ending of the film shows that in the end its “Rancho” who succeeded more in life than chatur…

 The reason i started this blog with a film story is because of how close this film is to reality..

 MDS entrance preparation is not about memorising question and answers.. its about smart study understanding simple concepts and building on those concepts by revision till your Hippocampus processes it into long term memory..

 But the question that will arise is